- PSAT 8/9 for Eighth Grade in Michigan

 SAT with Essay

-- Schools must administer the PSAT 8/9 for 8th grade and SAT with Essay on April 9, 2019 (*unless students are approved with accommodations that designate them to test in the accommodated testing window).
+- Schools must administer the PSAT 8/9 for eighth grade and SAT with Essay on April 14 (*unless students are approved with accommodations, allowing them to test in the accommodated testing window).

-- Schools must administer the PSAT 8/9 for 9th grade and PSAT 10 on April 9, April 10, or April 11, 2019 (*unless students are approved with accommodations that designate them to test in the accommodated testing window).
+- Schools must administer the PSAT 8/9 for ninth grade and PSAT 10 on April 14, 15, or 16 (*unless students are approved with accommodations, allowing them to test in the accommodated testing window).

 - Schools can choose which date works best for them.